Amazon Mentor delivery driver scoring criticised as inaccurate, invasive

 Occurred: February 2021-

-The Mentor app, developed by eDriving, promised to improve driver safety by generating a 'FICO' score each day that measured their driving performance.
-It also provided micro-training modules to the driver.ย
+Developed by eDriving, the Mentor app promises to improve driver safety by generating a 'FICO' score each day that measured their driving performance.
+It also provides micro-training modules to the driver.

-However, drivers complained the app was often inaccurate and reported being docked points for using a phone while driving even when they did not answer a ringing phone.
-Another driver was flagged for distracted driving at every delivery stop she made.ย
+However, Amazon drivers complain the app is often inaccurate and report being docked points for using a phone while driving even when they do not answer a ringing phone.
+Another driver was flagged for distracted driving at every delivery stop she made.

 Mentor was also seen as unnecessarily invasive, tracking drivers' location after they clocked out from work, according to a report by CNBC.